-Concrete kitchen worktops may not be new but they remain largely unknown in the traditional UK kitchen market.
-And they are the best way to make your kitchen space individual, whilst giving you a cool, sophisticated look.
-Other worktop choices, for instance, won’t be able to give you 5m long seamless spans or such deep integrated edges.
-We also make worktops with integrated seamless vertical waterfall edges.
-Cascading seamlessly down to your kitchen floor, you won’t find this with other worktop materials.
+Concrete kitchen worktops may not be new but they remain largely unknown in UK kitchens.
+Despite this, they are the best way to make your kitchen space individual, whilst giving you a cool, sophisticated look.
+Thus, other worktop choices, for instance, won’t be able to give you 5m long seamless spans with thick integrated edges.
+We can also make worktops with integrated seamless vertical panels that reach the floor.
+Cascading seamlessly down your kitchen units, known the states as a waterfall, you won’t find this with other worktop materials.

 Pros and Cons of a concrete kitchen worktop